 For the academic year 2019-20 the tuition fees for this course are:

 |Full-time||£9,250 per year||£10,000 per year|

 Tuition fees may be subject to an inflationary increase each year as set out in our Access and Participation Plan 2019/20.

 For full details, please visit the fees and funding webpage.

 The University offers a wide range of generous fee waivers and bursaries.
 To find out more about the scholarships, awards and bursaries available, please visit the scholarships webpage.

 Our graduates are among the most sought-after.
-On average over the past five years, 96% of our graduates have gone on to enter employment or further study within six months, 70% in graduate or professional positions.
+93%* of our graduates are in employment or further study six months after leaving the RAU.